-PlayStation Mobile, formerly known as PlayStation Suite, is a software framework for Android and PlayStation Vita enabling compatible games and apps to be run on PlayStation Certified devices.
-Only devices from manufacturers who participate in Sony's hardware certification program are supported.
+PlayStation Mobile, formerly known as PlayStation Suite, was a software framework for running games on PlayStation certified Android devices, PlayStation Vita, and PlayStation TV hardware.
+Only devices from manufacturers who participate in Sony's hardware certification program were supported.

-The full program launched October 3, 2012, however it initially debuted in a different form in April 2011, providing a selection of emulated PSOne titles for the Xperia Play cellphone.
-After the full launch, the PSOne titles are no longer available for purchase.
+The full program launched October 3rd, 2012, however it initially debuted in a different form in April 2011, providing a selection of emulated PSOne titles for the Xperia Play cellphone.
+After the full launch, the PSOne titles were no longer available for purchase.

 In August 2014 Sony ended PlayStation mobile support for android.
 Applications released through the program for android remained available, but compatibility with anything beyond Android 4.4.3 was not guaranteed.
 This left PlayStation Vita and PlayStation TV as the only officially supported platforms through the PlayStation Mobile platform.